Close

 • Feminist Society - A feminist issues advocacy group

-• High Pride - An LGBT+ advocacy group
+• High Pride - An LGBTQ+ advocacy group

-• Highworth is a designated physical disability school and offers selective places to girls with a range of physical disabilities, including wheelchair users.
+• Highworth is a designated physical disability school and offers selective places to students with a range of physical disabilities, including wheelchair users.

 • An Equality Review of the curriculum has been completed by all departments to identify best practice and seek areas for development.

-• Key pastoral staff have completed Show Racism the Red Card training on Promoting Equality and Tackling Racism in Schools.
+• All staff are invited annually to complete Show Racism the Red Card training on Promoting Equality and Tackling Racism in Schools.

-• Highworth Global Connections Culture Day (Fri 7 Jul).
+• Highworth Global Connections Culture Day (Fri 5 July at Lunchtime).

 • The Director of International Programmes has achieved: The Global Teacher Award; The Global School Award; and The International School Award (Accreditation Level).